 The norm rather than the exception

 But this doesn’t mean that all expats go willingly into localisation, or that companies necessarily reap the benefits.
-A recent study published in Journal of World Business found that localisation has many unforeseen opportunity costs for companies, the biggest being the loss of talent to competitors.
+Localisation has many unforeseen opportunity costs for companies, the biggest being the loss of talent to competitors.
 Localised expats are free to job-hop and look for better employment deals, because of reduced financial ties binding them to their employers.

-To counter the avalanche of lost talent and employee resistance to localisation, about 27 per cent of companies use “local-plus” packages over a transfer period of up to two years.
+To counter the avalanche of lost talent and employee resistance to localisation, come companies offer “local-plus” packages over a transfer period of up to two years.
 This softens the blow of localisation, giving expats time to manage their finances and adjust their spending habits.

 Companies are also savvy in knowing whom they can localise.
 Typically, younger employees climbing the corporate ladder need less enticement than senior employees in their late 40s and early 50s who are more likely to be drawn to a large package with benefits.